-The flowers and leaves of lavender are used throughout numerous cultures around the globe in aromatherapy due to the supposed range of health benefits the plant offers.
-Using lavender in herbal teas, as part of cuisine (particularly French) and in the form of lavender essential oils is also common.
+Much like other notable smokable flowers like chamomile, the flowers and leaves of lavender are used throughout numerous cultures around the globe in aromatherapy due to the range of health benefits the plant offers for the body and mind.
+Using lavender in herbal teas, as part of fine cuisine (particularly French) and in the form of lavender essential oils for relaxation, stress reduction, inflammation and even menstrual pain is also common.

 How do you smoke lavender?